How to Scan Negatives (Pros and Cons of Each Option)

 Unsurprisingly, the quality of these machines ranges from absolutely horrible to still pretty terrible.
 To be fair, we certainly haven’t tried every option available, but after talking to other photographers and trying a few ourselves, the consensus seems to be a big 👎.

 One of these units may work well if you’re just trying to digitize old negatives and don’t care too much about the quality.
 This is probably the cheapest way to scan a significant amount of old negatives or slides.

 Try at your own risk, but we think most photographers who are going through the effort (and cost) of shooting film in 2023 are going to be disappointed by the results.

 FYI, The scanners we’re talking about are standalone units (no computer needed), have a small screen on them, and usually come in somewhere around the $100-$200 mark.

 Flatbed scanners have become a very popular way to scan negatives.
-There’s no denying it – in 2021, it’s very expensive to develop and scan your film at the lab.
+There’s no denying it – these days it’s very expensive to develop and scan your film at the lab.
 That’s not even considering how much the film itself costs!

 Pros to Flatbed Scanning

 - Scan any film format (35mm, medium format, etc)

 - Use for other scanning needs (documents, artwork, etc)